Chart Color Schemes

 Numurkah is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Numurkah's dwelling structures, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings.
-In comparison, Non-Metro Vic. had 90.8% houses and 9.3% other dwellings.
-Home ownership in Numurkah was at 45.9%, with mortgaged dwellings at 35.6% and rented ones at 18.5%.
-The median monthly mortgage repayment was $1,172, lower than Non-Metro Vic.'s average of $1,300.
-The median weekly rent in Numurkah was $210, compared to Non-Metro Vic.'s $250.
-Nationally, Numurkah's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Numurkah's dwellings, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings.
+This compares to Non-Metro Vic.'s 90.8% houses and 9.3% other dwellings.
+Home ownership in Numurkah stood at 45.9%, with mortgaged dwellings at 35.6% and rented at 18.5%.
+The median monthly mortgage repayment was $1,172, below Non-Metro Vic.'s average of $1,300.
+Median weekly rent in Numurkah was $210, compared to Non-Metro Vic.'s $250.
+Nationally, Numurkah's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing